-Generally covers companies that recently had their IPO, were spun off, or emerged from bankruptcy that do not disclose 3 years of grant data.
+^{}Generally covers companies that recently had their IPO, were spun off, or emerged from bankruptcy that do not disclose 3 years of grant data (see FAQ #39).

-38. How many EPSC points are required to receive a positive recommendation?
+37. How many EPSC points are required to receive a positive recommendation?

 For the S&P 500 model, a score of 55 or higher (out of a total 100 possible points) generally results in a positive recommendation for the proposal.
 For all other models, a score of 53 or higher generally results in a positive recommendation.
-This assumes that no overriding factors (such as those discussed in FAQ #43 below) or negative amendments apply.
+This assumes that no overriding factors or negative amendments apply.

-39. How are non-employee director plans treated when another equity plan is on ballot?
+38. How are non-employee director plans treated when another equity plan is on ballot?

 The EPSC model is not used for stand-alone non-employee director plans that are on the ballot (although they will receive a plan cost evaluation for SVT and burn rate).
-In these cases, positive or negative features of the stand-alone non-employee director plan will only impact that plan's evaluation, which continues ISS' historical case-by-case approach to stand-alone non-employee director plan evaluations (see FAQ #31).
+In these cases, positive or negative features of the stand-alone non-employee director plan will only impact that plan's evaluation, which continues ISS' historical case-by-case approach to stand-alone non-employee director plan evaluations.
 However, when a proposal enumerated in FAQ #2 is on the ballot, the shares available for grant under a non-employee director plan will be incorporated into the Plan Cost evaluation of the EPSC policy for that proposal.

-40. How will equity plan proposals at newly public companies be evaluated?
+39. How will equity plan proposals at newly public companies be evaluated?